AnthonyTGarrett/popular_streaming/README.md

     cd popular_streaming/backend
     ```

-    Paste the provided .env file into the backend folder with the .env name
+    Paste the provided .env file into the backend folder with the .env name.
     The content will be the following but with a valid private API key

     ```bash